ICanBoogie/Routing/README.md

 ```

 The HTTP method is used as a prefix for the method handling the action.
 The prefix "any" is used
-for method that handle any kind of HTTP method, they are a fallback when more accurate methods are
+for methods that handle any kind of HTTP method, they are a fallback when more accurate methods are
 not available.

 ```php